leo-alvarenga/dotfiles/README.md

 # Dotfiles (WIP)

 ## Current setup ([Preview](#preview))
-- Distro: Arch Linux
+- Distro: Void Linux
-- DM: Ly (TUI)
+- DM: N/d (for now)
 - WM (Compositor): Sway (and its stack) + Waybar

 ## Dependencies (so far)
+Please note that the package names used here are the ones found in the Void Linux package registry.
+Doing the same setup in other distros WILL require attention and care when installing the packages listed bellow.

 ### Compilers and Interpreters
 - `lua`